samG406/Sales-Analyzer/README.md

-# Sales Dashboard (Next.js 15 · TypeScript · Tailwind · Recharts)
+# Sales Dashboard (Next.js 15 · TypeScript · TailwindCSS · Recharts)

 A small dashboard that visualizes **yearly sales** of retail data (2022–2024) with an **atomic design** component structure.